Are you soon to be arriving at MGA, the Managua International Airport? Would you like a step-by-step look at what to expect? Here you go, enjoy!

 Note: If you are staying at the Farmstay, do not go out to the curb, after turning left, go straight through the automatic glass doors into the terminal.
 I usually stand away from the waiting people that tend to crowd the area just on the other side of the sliding glass doors.
 Just keep your head high and with complete confidence, keep walking past all of them, ignoring their offers for taxis and transport, and look for me in front of a little coffee bar on the right with my sign.

-Notes: If you have a scheduled pickup with another lodging option, look for their sign.
+Note: If you have a scheduled pickup with another lodging option, look for their sign.
 If you are looking to rent a car, keep going forward and you will see the sign pointing to the rental cars.
 If you need a taxi, look for the men in the yellow or blue shirts, they are the official airport taxis.
+Actually, they’ll find you!

 - If you are staying with us, look for me holding the sign “FARMSTAY”

-If you have nothing previously arranged, you have some decisions to make.
-You can stay across the highway at a rather expensive, yet undeniably handy location, the Best Western, or any number of other hotels.
+Note: If you have nothing previously arranged, you have some decisions to make.
+You can stay across the highway at the Best Western, which, while rather expensive, has an undeniably handy location, or any number of other hotels.
 See my guide to your lodging options: Where should I stay on my first night (or last night) in Nicaragua?

-Note: Once you are in the terminal or outside on the sidewalk, there may be street urchins looking to help you with your bags or just asking for “dame un dollar” (give me a dollar) usually followed by “chele” (roughly translated as “whitey”).
+Note: Once you are in the terminal or outside on the sidewalk (or even inside the terminal), there may be street urchins looking to give you a sort of origami flower made from straw, help you with your bags, or just asking for “dame un dollar” (give me a dollar) usually followed by “chele” (roughly translated as “whitey”).
 Lately, the authorities have done a better job keeping them off the airport grounds.

 Welcome to Nicaragua!
 If you are going to Granada and to a lesser extent Leon and San Juan del Sur, expect to see lots more of these children.
 The best way to deal with them in my experience is to give them a firm “No gracias” followed by a stern (louder) “No!” and keep an eye on your things, do not maintain eye contact.
 If you do want to give them money, best you give them a Nicaraguan coin, no more than five cordobas.
 But just understand, you do not have enough coins/money on you to give money to everyone who asks!
 There are several orphanages, street children’s help centers, and other worthy charities in the major cities where you can help these young people at risk.